omezzine/niceselect/README.md

 ========================================

-niceselect is a jQuery plugin for styling the select tag, the main idea is to create a new list element based on the select tag
+niceselect is a jQuery plugin for styling the select tag, the main idea is to create a new list element based on the select tag so you will be able to style it as you like and all events will be trigged

 **Note**: The master branch contains the latest version